 This is the first large-scale exhibition of Dorothea Tanning’s work for 25 years.
 It brings together 100 works from her seven-decade career – from enigmatic paintings to uncanny sculptures.

 Tanning wanted to depict ‘unknown but knowable states’: to suggest there was more to life than meets the eye.
 She first encountered surrealism in New York in the 1930s.
-In the 1940s, she married fellow painter Max Ernst and they moved to the Arizona desert.
-Although surrounded by a vast landscape, many of her paintings from this time depict claustrophobic and unsettling domestic spaces.
+In the 1940s, her powerful self-portrait Birthday 1942 attracted the attention of fellow artist Max Ernst – they married in 1946.
+Her work from this time combines the familiar with the strange, exploring desire and sexuality.

 Organised by the Museo Nacional Centro de Arte Reina Sofía, Madrid in collaboration with Tate Modern

 Exhibition curated by Alyce Mahon and Ann Coxon, Curator, International Art, Tate Modern